citp/privacy-policy-historical/b/br/bri/brighton.ac.uk.md

 ## Access to information

 The DPA gives you the right to access information held about you.
 Your right of access can be exercised in accordance with the DPA.
-In order to help us with processing your access request, we kindly ask that you [download a request form](http://staffcentral.brighton.ac.uk/xpedio/groups/Public/documents/staffcentral/doc001915.pdf) (40k pdf) and return it to us as instructed.
+In order to help us with processing your access request, we kindly ask that you [download a request form](https://staff.brighton.ac.uk/reg/legal/other/Subject_Access_Form.pdf "Download the personal request form") (pdf) and return it to us as instructed.
 Any access request may be subject to a fee of £10 to meet our costs in providing you with details of the information we hold about you.

 ## Changes to our privacy policy